E657 series: Interior

 Internally, the Green car (first class) accommodation is in 2+2 abreast configuration with a seat pitch of 1.16 m.
 Standard class is arranged 2+2 with a seat pitch of 960 mm, compared to 970 mm for Super Hitachi 651 series trains and 910 mm for Fresh Hitachi E653 series trains.

 AC power outlets are provided at each seat, and WiMAX wireless broadband internet access is available.
 The trains include universal access toilets and security cameras.

 Between October 2013 and around March 2015, the fleet was scheduled to be retro-fitted with LED seat reservation status indicators above each seat.

 History

 In March 2011, the first completed five cars (half a set - cars 1 to 5) were delivered from Kinki Sharyo's Osaka factory and moved to Hitachi's factory in Yamaguchi Prefecture.
 The first 10-car set was then scheduled to be moved from Hitachi's factory to JR East's Katsuta Depot on the Jōban Line in April, but this was postponed until May 2011 due to the 2011 Tōhoku earthquake and tsunami.
 Test running on the Jōban Line commenced on 27 May 2011.

 Seven sets were delivered for the start of the revised timetable from 17 March 2012.

 The first E657 series set built by Japan Transport Engineering Company (J-TREC) in Yokohama, K-9, was delivered in August 2012.
 This was also the first train to be built for JR East by the company following its renaming from Tokyu Car Corporation.

+In June 2025, JR East announced its plans to introduce a new overnight express train service in 2027, which will be operated by a modified E657 series set.
+The service is planned to operate in areas including the Tokyo metropolitan area and northern Tōhoku region.

+Special liveries

+Fresh Hitachi

+As part of its Ibaraki Destination Campaign which was planned to run between 1 October and 31 December 2023, JR East announced in November 2022 that five E657 series sets would be repainted in the liveries used with the E653 series sets during their use on Fresh Hitachi limited express services.
+The first set to be repainted, K-17, received the green "green lake" livery and returned to service in December 2022; the second set to be repainted, K-12, received the red "scarlet blossom" livery and returned to service on 12 February 2023; the third set to be repainted, K-2, received the yellow "narcissus" livery and returned to service on 29 April 2023; the fourth set to be repainted, K-1, received the blue "blue ocean" livery and returned to service on 10 June 2023; and the fifth and last set to be repainted, K-3, received the orange "orange persimmon" livery on 27 September 2023.